British T-class submarine: Postwar modification and service

 The conversion was not entirely successful since the metacentric height was reduced, making the boats roll heavily on the surface in rough weather.
-This was alleviated in 1953 in those conversions which had been completed by increasing the buoyancy by raising the capacity of a main ballast tank by 50 tons.
-This was done by merging it with an existing emergency oil fuel tank.
+This was alleviated in 1953 in those conversions which had been completed by increasing the buoyancy by raising the capacity of a main ballast tank by 50 tons, merging it with an existing emergency oil fuel tank.
 For the four boats remaining to be converted, increase in buoyancy was achieved by lengthening the extra hull section to be inserted from 14 ft to 17 ft 6 in.
-The effect was to lengthen the control room and strict instructions were issued that this space was not to be used for extra equipment otherwise the improved buoyancy would be affected.
+The effect was to lengthen the control room; strict instructions were issued that this space was not to be used for extra equipment otherwise the improved buoyancy would be affected.

 In December 1950, approval was given for the streamlining of five riveted boats.
 This was a much less extensive process, with the removal of deck guns and external torpedo tubes, the replacement of the conning tower by a "fin" and replacement of the batteries by more modern versions providing a 23 per cent increase in power.
 The work was much more straightforward than the conversion of the welded boats and was undertaken during normal refit.
-The first riveted boat to undergo this modification was in 1951.The boats converted in this way did not have such a significant increase in underwater performance as the more extensive conversions.
-Nonetheless the streamlining made them just as quiet underwater, which was key to their anti-submarine warfare role.
+The first riveted boat to undergo this modification was in 1951.The boats converted in this way did not have such a significant increase in underwater performance as the more extensive conversions, but the streamlining made them just as quiet underwater, which was key to their anti-submarine warfare role.
 It was envisaged that they would use passive sonar to identify and engage enemy submarines snorkelling.
-Before streamlining, the passive sonar became useless due to the boat's own noise when travelling faster than 4 knots; streamlining increased this to 8 knots, close to the 9-knot maximum underwater speed.
+Before streamlining, passive sonar was useless due to the boat's own noise when travelling faster than 4 knots; streamlining increased this to 8 knots, close to the 9-knot maximum underwater speed.

+Britain offered India the T-class submarine following the 1965 Indo-Pakistani war as an alternative to India's preferred choice of Oberon-class.
+India would later buy Soviet Foxtrot class submarines instead.